 It's just a short train ride or an hour’s drive down the Kwinana Freeway.
 Stretching from the white sands and blue waters of the coast to the rugged terrain of the Darling Scarp, Mandurah and Peel offers a wide range of activities from exploring vast waterways and national parks, to visiting wineries and bush walking along trails through the Jarrah Forests.

-Mandurah and Peel encompasses the coastal city of Mandurah and the inland regions of Serpentine-Jarrahdale, Murray River (including Pinjarra and Dwellingup), Marradong Country (including Boddington) and Waroona, each with unique characteristics and attractions.
+Mandurah and Peel encompasses the coastal city of Mandurah and the inland regions of Serpentine-Jarrahdale, Murray and Waroona (including Pinjarra and Dwellingup) and Marradong Country (including Boddington), each with unique characteristics and attractions.

 - Ride the Foreshore Express to the heart of the city and the popular eastern foreshore.